 In conclusion, clinical research3 has established that ‘boil-and-bite’ gumshields are not valid as either a trial or treatment device.

-But this is not a definitive guide to OTC anti-snoring device manufacturers’ claims.
-This is.
+Learn more by reading our definitive guide to OTC anti-snoring device manufacturers’ claims.

 The real question is: